syborg64/Wormhole/docs/getting-started/getting_started.md

                                                                             Existing pod address
 ```

-For a step-by-step guide to setting up a multi-pod network, see the [CLI Usage Guide](docs/getting-started/memo-cli.md).
+For a step-by-step guide to setting up a simple multi-pod network, see the [CLI Usage Guide](docs/getting-started/memo_cli.md).
-For a more complex Docker-based deployment, refer to the [Docker Guide](docs/getting-started/docker-guide.md).
+For a more complex Docker-based deployment, refer to the [Docker Guide](docs/getting-started/docker_guide.md).

 ---